kamranahmedse/developer-roadmap/content/roadmaps/100-frontend/content/110-build-tools/101-module-bundlers/103-parcel.md

 # Parcel

-Parcel is a zero configuration module bundler.
+Parcel is a web application bundler, differentiated by its developer experience.
+It offers blazing-fast performance utilizing multicore processing and requires zero configuration.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>